 The Paul R. MacPherson Teaching Fellowships at McMaster University were established in 2011 as the result of a generous donation from Paul R. MacPherson.
 This program seeks to identify, through a competitive application process, faculty members who have demonstrated exemplary teaching practices and who show promise of becoming outstanding educators and of inspiring others.
-It allows Fellows to work for a portion of their time (typically over a one-year period) in the Centre for Leadership in Learning, where they will have opportunities to enhance their own teaching by exploring innovative approaches, to collaborate with a network of colleagues on scholarly teaching and learning, and to provide educational leadership across campus.
+It allows Fellows to work for a portion of their time (typically over a one-year period) in the McMaster Institute for Innovation and Excellence in Teaching & Learning, where they will have opportunities to enhance their own teaching by exploring innovative approaches, to collaborate with a network of colleagues on scholarly teaching and learning, and to provide educational leadership across campus.
 During this time, Fellows are expected to develop and to work through a project leading to a tangible outcome that will enhance teaching and learning on campus and/or beyond.

 - Completion of a teaching & learning project, which leads to a tangible outcome (see project eligibility below).